 Regardless if science determines keto to be superior, we know the diet does work well for many and could be a promising approach to weight loss and controlling obesity (22).
 It may be especially effective if your diet preference is already skewed towards fatty foods.
 In the end, the diet you are able to stick to is the diet that will work for you.

-So if the thought of eating lean chicken, broccoli and fruit makes you feel like vomiting; and eating a double hamburger with bacon and cheese leaves your mouth watering for more - you may be much more likely to consistently follow a keto diet.
-Which means it also may be the most effective diet that fits you!
+So if the thought of eating lean chicken, broccoli, and fruit makes you feel like vomiting, and eating a double hamburger with bacon and cheese leaves your mouth watering for more - you may be much more likely to consistently follow a keto diet.
+This means it also may be the most effective diet that fits you!

 How to Lose Weight on Keto